typemiguel/WalnutiQ/README.md

 simulate a human brain in real-time.
 A brain machine built on biological principles will potentially be able to solve many of the problems which currently plague the world.
-If you are interested in becoming a researcher/developer, the only requirement is passion for applying brain models to solve real world problems.
+If you are interested in becoming a researcher/developer, the only requirement is interest in understanding how the brain really works.
+If you have no programming experience there are plenty of research tasks I need your help on [here](https://github.com/quinnliu/WalnutiQ/issues?labels=Research).
+If you are interested in gaining programming experience by building brain models I would be happy to google hangout with you or meet you in person regardless of your programming experience!
+Feel free to e-mail me at quinnliu@vt.edu to get coffee/lunch/dinner.

 Here you will find code that allows you to build a partial human brain model, train it on input data, view its activity